srene/Group4-Weekend2-Project/README.md

 ## Ballot Contract Homework

+In the scripts folder there are all the scripts used to interact with the Ballot contract.
+We used one script per functionality.
+In the following we show the execution of each functionality:

 ### Contract deployment

+Script: BallotDeploy.ts

 ```console
 srene@macpro project % yarn run ts-node --files ./scripts/Ballot.ts Chocolate Strawberry Vanilla Coconut